chefspec/fauxhai/README.md

 end
 ```

 The `node` block variable allows you to set any Ohai attribute on the mock that you want.
 This provides an easy way to manage your environments.
-If you find that you are overridding attributes like OS or platform, you should see the section on Contributing.
+If you find that you are overriding attributes like OS or platform, you should see the section on Contributing.

 ### Fetching

-Alternatively, if you do not want to mock the data, Fauxhai provides a `fetch` mechanism for collecting "real" ohai data from a remote server or local file.
+Alternatively, if you do not want to mock the data, Fauxhai provides a `fetch` mechanism for collecting "real" Ohai data from a remote server or local file.
 Maybe you want to test against the fully-replicated environment for a front-facing server in your pool.
 Just pass in the `url` option instead of a `platform`:

 The `fetch` method supports all the same options as the Net-SSH command, such as `:user`, `:password`, `:key_file`, etc.

 The `fetch` method will cache the JSON file in a temporary path on your local machine.
-Similar to gems like VCR, this allows fauxhai to use the cached copy, making your test suite run faster.
+Similar to gems like VCR, this allows Fauxhai to use the cached copy, making your test suite run faster.
 You can optionally force a cache miss by passing the `:force_cache_miss => true` option to the `fetch` initializer. **Because this is real data, there may be a security concern.
 Secure your laptop accordingly.**

 ```ruby
 require 'chefspec'